sambeads/Topic-Modeling/README.md

 # Topic-Modeling
 Using topic modeling on the Valley of the Shadow data

+# Information
 Author: Sam Beadles
 Email:  Beadlessamuel@gmail.com

+# Introduction
-the purpose of this code is to explain my method in scraping and modeling text from the Valley of the Shadow
+The purpose of this code is to explain my method in scraping and modeling text from the Valley of the Shadow

-file manifest:
+# file manifest:

 Data file 1: valley_df_clean.csv
   Excel